mozilla/mozwebqa-bot/readme.md

 The syntax is ```node bot.js [nick] \#[channel_name]```

 Note that you must escape the #-sign in the channel name using a backslash.

+## Deploying the bot to Heroku
+For information on deploying the bot to Heroku, see https://devcenter.heroku.com/articles/nodejs